-Two real-time abstractions were developed within the Rialto real-time operating system [Jones et al. 97, Jones et al. 96] - CPU Reservations and Time Constraints.
-These abstractions allow activities to obtain minimum guaranteed execution rates with application-specified reservation granularities via CPU Reservations, and to schedule tasks by deadlines via Time Constraints, with on-time completion guaranteed for tasks with accepted constraints.
-These abstractions were subsequently ported to a research version of Windows 2000 called Rialto/NT [Jones & Regehr 99b].
+The CPU Reservation abstraction was developed within the Rialto real-time operating system [14, 13].
+This abstraction allows activities to obtain minimum guaranteed execution rates with application-specified reservation granularities.
+This abstraction was subsequently ported to a research version of Windows 2000 called Rialto/NT [16].